This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Punishing California Judge Hess

 When the sheriff seized one of the cyber-stalker's bank accounts to pay part of the $6.4M she owes Amanda Lollar Cummins filed a frivolous motion in the California court to stop the money from going to Amanda.
-After patiently listening to Mary Cummins' nonsensical harangue, Judge Robert Hess denied her motion, which prompted Cummins to drive back to her shack and immediately launch her standard internet attack campaign against this judge.
+After patiently listening to Mary Cummins' nonsensical harangue, Judge Robert Hess denied her motion, which prompted Cummins to quickly drive back to her shack and launch her routine internet attack campaign against this judge.
 She prefaced her diatribe by saying, "In my years as a pro se (litigant) I have learned a lot about the 'justice' system."
 Then Mary Cummins fulminated about how the judicial system is "corrupt," "crazy," and "f....d up" and how Judge Hess "hates minorities, women, poor people, homosexuals and pro se's."
-Cummins said the judge suffers from a "mental illness."
-In other words, it was the usual Mary Cummins drivel.
-Her attack on the judicial system was a bit ironic coming from someone who files so many frivolous lawsuits (see next three paragraphs.)
+And, of course, Cummins accused the judge of suffering from a "mental illness."
+In other words, it was the standard Mary Cummins drivel.
+Her attack on the judicial system was quite ironic coming from someone who files so many frivolous lawsuits (see next three paragraphs.)

 Frivolous lawsuits in federal court

 This unemployed cyber-stalker is extremely litigious and quickly started filing frivolous lawsuits against Amanda Lollar to get revenge.
 Of course no lawyer will represent Mary Cummins in these personal vendettas but, because she has been involved in over 20 lawsuits around the U.S. and has been sued at least four times for defamation, she is savvy enough to act as her own lawyer.
 In fact, Mary Cummins boasts (falsely) on her blog, “I always represent myself and I always win.”
-She filed a federal lawsuit in California against Amanda Lollar and three of Cummins' perceived enemies from many years ago along with ten anonymous "John Does," alleging defamation and various idiotic legal theories she most likely found by doing a Google search.
+She filed a federal lawsuit in California against Amanda Lollar and three of her previous victims from many years ago along with ten anonymous "John Does," alleging defamation and various idiotic legal theories she most likely found by doing a Google search.
 Incredibly, she even sued an IT expert who had testified against her at trial, claiming he "defamed" her and "inflicted emotional distress" on her.
 (His trial testimony actually was very compelling and probably did cause her some distress.)
 As usual, her retaliation lawsuit against this expert witness was quickly thrown out by the judge.
-And although Mary Cummins also tried desperately to convince the judge that her lawsuit against Amanda Lollar and the other victims she had sued was not frivolous her entire lawsuit was summarily thrown out of court.
+And although Mary Cummins also tried desperately to convince the judge that her lawsuit against Amanda Lollar and her other victims was not frivolous her entire lawsuit was summarily thrown out of court.
+All of her frivolous claims against all victims were dismissed.
 She tried to appeal the judge's ruling but the Court of Appeals dismissed her frivolous appeal.

 Frivolous lawsuits in state court